panva/node-oidc-provider/docs/README.md

 ### findAccount

-Helper used by the OP to load an account and retrieve its available claims.
+Function used to load an account and retrieve its available claims.
 The return value should be a Promise and #claims() can return a Promise too

 _**default value**_: